michaelwagstaff/periodic-articles/README.md

 Fork the repository, make your changes, commit with a description of the changes and open a pull request.

-Articles should be written in a markdown format and should follow the style shown in lithium.md.
+Articles should be written in a markdown format and should follow the style shown in lithium.md, aiming to contain a similar amount of detail.

 ### Not using git